 - 15. is 17 years of age or older and pursuing enlistment in a branch of the United States Armed Services or the National Guard.
 Your district 1) must not excuse the student for this purpose for more than four days of school during the period the student is enrolled in high school and 2) must adopt a) a policy stating when an absence will be excused for this purpose and b) a policy that verifies the student's activities related to pursuing enlistment in a branch of the Armed Services or the Texas National Guard. - 16. is absent to visit with a parent, stepparent, or legal guardian who is an active duty member of the uniformed services and has been called to duty for, is on leave from, or is immediately returned from continuous deployment of at least four months outside the locality where the parent, stepparent, or guardian regularly resides.
 Your district is required to excuse up to 5 days for this purpose in a school year.
 An excused absence for this purpose must be taken no earlier than 60 days before the date of deployment or no later than 30 days after the date of return from deployment. - 17. is absent as the result of a serious or life-threatening illness or related treatment that makes the student's attendance infeasible.
-Documentation from a health care professional licensed, certified, or registered to practice in Texas must be provided that specifies the student's illness and the anticipated period of the student's absence relating to the illness or related treatment. - 18. misses school for the purpose of visiting a driver's license office to obtain a driver's license or learner permit.
+Documentation from a health care professional licensed, certified, or registered to practice in Texas must be provided that specifies the student's illness and the anticipated period of the student's absence relating to the illness or related treatment. - A student with a mental health or substance abuse condition who is being treated for a serious illness (TEC, §25.087(b)(3)) in an outpatient day treatment program or partial hospitalization program, under the care of a health care professional licensed, certified, or registered to practice in Texas, shall be excused for the authorized treatment period, and shall not be withdrawn from school.
+The discharge summary from the outpatient day treatment or partial hospitalization program must include treatment admission and discharge dates to be provided to the school by the family or medical facility upon return to school as documentation to excuse absences for the duration of the authorized outpatient treatment plan or partial hospitalization. - 18. misses school for the purpose of visiting a driver's license office to obtain a driver's license or learner permit.
 The student must be enrolled in high school and 15 years of age or older.
 Your district may not excuse the student for more than one day of school during the period the student is enrolled in high school for each purpose (obtaining a driver's license and obtaining a learner license).
-Your district must verify the student's visit to the driver's license office in accordance with the procedures adopted by your district.
+Your district must verify the student's visit to the driver's license office in accordance with the procedures adopted by your district. - 19. is in his or her junior or senior year of high school and misses school for the purpose of taking a career investigation day to visit a professional at the professional's workplace for the purpose of determining the student's interest in pursuing a career in the professional's field.
+The district may not excuse for this purpose more than two days during the student's junior year and two days during the student's senior year; and the district adopts: (A) a policy to determine when an absence may be excused for this purpose; and (B) a procedure to verify the student's visit at the professional's workplace.